Jun-engineer/vpn-server/README.md

    terraform apply
    ```
    Confirm the run and wait until all resources finish provisioning.
 The outputs include the API invoke URL, the CloudFront domain, and the EC2 instance ID.
+   If you supplied `start_notification_emails`, check your email for the SNS subscription confirmation message and confirm it to begin receiving alerts.

 5. **Retrieve the API key value**
    Terraform outputs the API key ID, not the actual secret value.
 To fetch it: